Washi no Sato (Washi paper village) with abundant water and tradition – Ogawa-machi and Higashichichibu-mura

 How was it?

-This time, we introduced Ogawa-machi, a town known for its active production of washi paper and sake, with a theme centered around the craftsmanship utilizing the high-quality water that has been passed down in this area since ancient times.
+This time, we introduced Ogawa-machi, a town known for its active production of washi paper and sake, focusing on the craftsmanship which utilizes the high-quality water that has been passed down in this area since ancient times.

-Just a little north of Tokyo, you’ll find the blessings of nature along with the rich history and traditions that continue to thrive.
-Why not take a trip away from the center of Tokyo occasionally and enjoy the craftsmanship nurtured by the natural environment?
+Just a little north of Tokyo, you’ll find the blessings of nature along with rich history and traditions that continue to thrive.
+Why not take a trip from the center of Tokyo and enjoy craftsmanship which has been nurtured by the blessings of nature?